NordicHPC/git-pr/README.md

   on names `local`, `upstream`, `origin` (see below).
 * Anonymous PR branches (no local branch, only operating detached)
 * Fetch existing PR branches by number
-* Automatic diffs against upstream HEAD and PR branch: `git pr di`
+* Automatic diffs against upstream HEAD and PR branch: `git pr diff`
 * Delete local and remote branches at same time: `git pr rm`
 * Support for Gitlab and Github
 * Support for automatically making PRs/MRs (Github and gitlab>11.10).